 Outdoor facilities include a 12 m x 10 m Training Pool / Learn to Swim Pool (fully shaded and heated/chilled), 25 m Swimming Pool (fully shaded and heated/chilled), a further shaded, outdoor, multi-purpose area that can be used for netball, tennis, basketball and fusbal, and Astroturf field suitable for multi-sports, and 5/6 aside football.
 There are also two suitably equipped outdoor play areas, one for Foundation pupils, and one for the Key Stage One pupils.

-Given the clear correlation between Leadership and Management, and academic success, identified by the KHDA during their 10 year anniversary briefing in 2018, the inspection team evidently feels that this is an area of strength at SBS, stating that "Senior leaders are successfully engaging all with leadership responsibilities in the drive for school improvement.
-The governing body is becoming more rigorous in holding the school to account for its work.
-This is very good news in terms of the evident commitment of the leadership team, and the support of the Board, to the school and their desire for improvement.
+Given the clear correlation between Leadership and Management, and academic success, identified by the KHDA during their 10 year anniversary briefing in 2018, the inspection team evidently feels that this is an area of strength at SBS, stating that "Senior leaders are inspirational, knowledgeable and committed.
+They know the school’s strengths and weaknesses, and address them suitably in the extensive development plan.
+Relationships throughout the school are very strong.
+Governors hold leaders to account for their actions.
+Partnerships with parents and the community are outstanding."

 Indeed, the inspection report summarises the strengths of the school as:

 In our review of the report for SBS a year ago, we commented that "if Safa British School taught at Primary level only, it would, in all likelihood, achieve the Very Good rating that the school is seeking."
 And indeed, our assessment has been borne out by the improved overall rating to Very Good this year, as a direct result of the improvements in Mathematics and Science in the Foundation Stage, see almost all ratings across the core subjects be rated Very Good.
 Importantly, there have been improvements in Arabic as a first and additional language, whilst attainment and progress in Islamic Education are rated Acceptable and Good respectively.